wahahachan/context_app_bar/example/README.md

 List<bool> selected = List<bool>.filled(8, false);
 ```

 In this application, we would like to have 2 app bars, one shows the app title while the other shows the number of items selected.
 The later app bar only appears if a user selected at least one listed item by long pressing.
+Remember to **add a unique key** to each of these 2 app bars.

 ```dart
 Scaffold(